Malafakumo/Malafakumo/README.md

 I'm passionate about ensuring quality in software products.

-- 🔭 I’m currently working with Wema Bank as a Quality Assurance Officer
+- 🔭 I’m currently working with FCMB as a Quality Assurance Officer